Cloudflare provider

 #Behavior

-runcreates or reuses a container Durable Object, preparesworkdir,- Before upload, the provider checks remote disk headroom for both the archive
+runcreates or reuses a container Durable Object, preparesworkdir, uploads a gzipped archive of the local checkout (unless--no-sync), extracts it, then relays stdout, stderr, and exit status.- Before upload, the provider checks remote disk headroom for both the archive and the extracted checkout, and fails early with a sizing hint if the selected type is too small.

-jq,ripgrep, Go, Node, and - npm and pnpm caches live under
+gh),jq,ripgrep,curl, Go, Node, andpnpm; repo-specific dependencies still belong to the repo setup command. - npm and pnpm caches live under

-/var/cache/crabbox, and the container - The runner stores lease metadata in Durable Object storage and schedules
+/var/cache/crabbox(NPM_CONFIG_CACHE=/var/cache/crabbox/npm, pnpm store/var/cache/crabbox/pnpm), and the container filesystem persists while the lease is active. - The runner stores lease metadata in Durable Object storage and schedules cleanup at the earlier of

-crabbox cleanup --provider cloudflareonly checks local claims.
-It removes
+--ttlor--idle-timeout.
+Uploads and command execution extend the idle deadline. crabbox cleanup --provider cloudflareonly checks local claims.
+It removes claims whose runner state is expired, stopped, or missing.

 #Limitations

-- Linux delegated
+- Only Linux delegated

-run,warmup,status,stop,list,doctor, and - SSH, VNC, browser desktop, code-server, Actions hydration,
+run,warmup,status,stop,list,doctor, and local-claim cleanup are supported. - SSH, VNC, browser desktop, code-server, Actions hydration,

-target account's Cloudflare Containers limits.
+max_instances) and the target account's Cloudflare Containers limits.